Careless Or Dangerous Driving Causing Death

 You will need expert legal advice and representation as the penalty for such offences include lengthy prison sentences if you are found guilty.

 Our specialist Motoring Offence Solicitors have an in-depth understanding of the defences available for causing death by careless or inconsiderate driving or dangerous driving and will immediately step in to protect your best interests and build a robust defence.
 We know how upset and worried you will be feeling, especially if you rely on your licence to do your job.
 Our Solicitors understand how alien the Court environment is and will do everything possible to put you and your family at ease.
 Our team is extremely good at taking the matter off your shoulders, allowing you to feel confident that you have the best motoring law solicitors and defence team in Coventry, Warwickshire and across the Midlands on your side.

 We are a diverse, multi-lingual law firm and from our city centre offices in Coventry, our solicitors use best-in-class technology to provide clients with streamlined, modern, and highly effective motoring law advice and representation.
-Our years of experience in road traffic and criminal law means we have relationships with some of the UK’s best Barristers and Queen’s Counsel.
+Our years of experience in road traffic and criminal law means we have relationships with some of the UK’s best Barristers and King’s Counsel.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses who can provide the Court with the facts required to support a not guilty plea or mitigate the sentence handed down by a Judge.

 What is dangerous driving?

 Section 2A of the Road Traffic Act (RTA) 1988 states that a person is to be regarded as driving dangerously if:

 - (a) the way they drive falls far below what would be expected of a competent and careful driver, and

 - (b) it would be obvious to a competent and careful driver that driving in that way would be dangerous.